dziegel/cpp_event_framework/README.md

 2) Transition to another state with transition action:

-        // Using class StatemachineImplementation member function
         return Fsm::TransitionTo(Fsm::kState1, &StatemachineImplementation::SomeAction);

+3) Transition to another state with MULTIPLE transition actions:

+        static const auto kActions = std::to_array<Fsm::ActionType>({&Fsm::Impl::Action1, &Fsm::Impl::Action2, &Fsm::Impl::Action3});
+        return Fsm::TransitionTo(Fsm::kState1, kActions);

-3) No transition - event is handled, but no state transition occurs:
+4) No transition - event is handled, but no state transition occurs:

         return Fsm::NoTransition();

-4) No state transition, but an action is executed:
+5) No state transition, but an action is executed:

-        // Using class StatemachineImplementation member function
         return Fsm::NoTransition(&StatemachineImplementation::SomeAction);

+6) No state transition, but MULTIPLE actions are executed:

+        static const auto kActions = std::to_array<Fsm::ActionType>({&Fsm::Impl::Action1, &Fsm::Impl::Action2, &Fsm::Impl::Action3});
+        return Fsm::NoTransition(kActions);

-5) Event is not handled in this state.
+7) Event is not handled in this state.
 In hierarchical statemachines, the event will be passed to parent state handler.
    When topmost state does not handle the event, fsm_.on_unhandled_event_ is called.

         return Fsm::UnhandledEvent();

-6) Defer event (needs external framework support)
+8) Defer event (needs external framework support)

         return Fsm::DeferEvent();